Kamakura Day Trip Itinerary From Tokyo: Shrines, Temples & Street Food!

 We didn’t really know what we were having when we approached this particular food stand.
 “It’s like baby skin!” the shop owner told us as he jiggled a honey-coloured jelly, rolled it in roasted soybean flour and then placed it on a skewer.
 It turns out this was a dessert made from bracken starch – slightly different from mochi which is made from glutinous rice, but surprisingly tasty.

-Black Sesame Soy Milk ice cream in Kamakura.
+Black Sesame Soy Milk ice cream signboard in Kamakura on a day trip from Tokyo, Japan

 Black Sesame and Soy Milk Ice Cream – ¥380